gt-cs3220-23fall/cs3220-labs/lab1/README.md

 **What to submit**:

 + A zip file of your source code.
-Type ```make submit``` will generate a submission.zip.
+Run command ```make submit``` will generate a submission.zip.
 Please submit the submission.zip file.
 Please do not manually generate a zip file since that will likely break the autograding script.
-Instead ```use make submit``` command to generate the submission.zip file.
+Instead use ```make submit``` command to generate the submission.zip file.
 Breaking autograding script due to wrong directory structures/missing files might deduct 5% of your score.

 ***Please carefully read [FAQ for part 2](#faq-for-part-2) before reaching out to TAs for help.***